Snipaste/feedback/README.md

 Have troubles?
 - Check [Troubleshooting](https://github.com/liulex/Snipaste-Feedback/wiki/troubleshooting) or [FAQ](https://github.com/liulex/Snipaste-Feedback/wiki/faq).

-Want to make further use of Snipaste?
+Want to get the most out of Snipaste?
 - Read the rest of our documentation when you have time.
 You won't be disappointed! :wink:

 ## Feedback